Harda: Civic administration

 On 18 May 1867 British established the 'Nagar Palika' in Harda and from 1920 the work was done as per the republic manner.
 The under ground drainage in Harda is best example of the British architect.
 For administration purposes Tahsil Harda was established in the year 1913.
 Harda was the headquarters of a tehsil in the Hoshangabad district.
 The Harda district was created in 1998.

 Politics

-Harda has as an assembly seat in the Madhya Pradesh Legislative Assembly with the same name, that is Harda and the MLA is Kamal Patel from the BJP.
+Harda has as an assembly seat in the Madhya Pradesh Legislative Assembly with the same name, that is Harda and the MLA was Dr. Ram Kishore Dogne from the Congress.

 Transport

 Roadways

 Harda city is well connected through road routes that connects various major cities of Madhya Pradesh and other states.
 Harda is located on Nagpur – Indore National Highway on National Highway 47 (India).
-Political capital Bhopal and financial capital Indore are about 165 Km and 150 Km from Harda respectively.
+Political capital Bhopal and financial capital Indore are about 165 km and 150 km from Harda respectively.